HannahMarsh/pi_t-experiment/README.md

 ## Introduction

-This project focuses on implementing [$\Pi_t$](https://eprint.iacr.org/2024/885), a differentially anonymous mixnet architecture, to explore its performance under
+This project focuses on implementing [ $`\Pi_t`$ ](https://eprint.iacr.org/2024/885), a differentially anonymous mixnet architecture, to explore its performance under
 various conditions.
 We will conduct experiments to determine the minimum number of rounds required for a given server load
 and desired parameters $\epsilon$ and $\delta$.

 ## Background
+$`\Pi_t`$, s
 An anonymous communication channel allows parties to communicate over the Internet while concealing their identities.
-Onion routing is a widely used technique where messages are encapsulated in layers of encryption and sent through a series
-of intermediary nodes (relays).
-This project implements $\Pi_t$, an advanced mixnet architecture that ensures differential
-privacy, which means the adversary's view when Alice sends a message to Bob is statistically close to the view when Alice sends a
-message to Carol instead.
-This is significant because it provides privacy guarantees even if the adversary can observe a fraction
-of the network nodes and network traffic.
-While $\Pi_t$ has been described in https://eprint.iacr.org/2024/885, this project aims to
-implement it as a service model (the clients know all the servers, but the servers do not know all the clients).
+Onion routing is a widely used technique where messages are encapsulated in layers of encryption and sent through a series of intermediary nodes (relays).
+This project implements $`\Pi_t`$, an advanced mixnet architecture that ensures differential privacy, which means the adversary's view when Alice sends a message to Bob is statistically close to the view when Alice sends a message to Carol instead.
+This is significant because it provides privacy guarantees even if the adversary can observe a fraction of the network nodes and network traffic.
+While $\Pi_t$ has been described in https://eprint.iacr.org/2024/885, this project aims to implement it as a service model (the clients know all the servers, but the servers do not know all the clients).

 ## $\Pi_t$ Implementation Overview